 Oh, stop huffing and puffing!
 There are many ways to eat a KitKat.
 Even if the image does not depict the best way to make the most of your KitKat bar.
 That said, it is marketed as a single bar of candy.
 The jingle goes, "Break me off a piece of that Kit-Kat bar."
 That marketing jingle, paired with the technical design of a KitKat, lead to a common understanding that a Kit-Kat bar is meant to be broken into 4 separate pieces (8 if you have a King Size, 2 for the Halloween/snack size).
 Each piece is then individually consumed.

-Still, even that common understanding is open for debate.
-Take for example the Kourtney Kardashian Method: (KKM – with over 3 million views at the time of posting. . . seriously, where are people from?)
+Still, even that common understanding is open to debate.
+For example, consider the Kourtney Kardashian Method: (KKM – with over 3 million views at the time of posting. . . seriously, where are people from?)

 I tried the KKM, which inspired this post, and I must admit that it changed my perspective.
 The candy is more enjoyable, lasts longer, and I could appreciate each of the flavors and textures of a single KitKat bar.
 But, at the end of the day, a KitKat is simply made to be eaten.
 It fulfills its destiny so long as it is consumed.